 Data Holder Node¶

 The Data Holder (DH) is a node that has committed itself to store the data provided by a DC node for a requested period of time and make it available for the interested parties (which can also be the DC node).
-For this service the Data Holder will be compensated in TRAC tokens.
+For this service the Data Holder is compensated in TRAC tokens.
 The DH node has the responsibility to preserve the data intact in its unaltered, original form, as well as to provide high availability of the data in terms of bandwidth and uptime.

 It is important to note that the DH node can be a DC node at the same time, in the context of the data that it has introduced to the network.
 As noted, the same software runs on all the nodes in the network, providing for symmetrical relations and thus not limiting scalability.

 The Data Holder may also wish to find the data not directly delivered by DCs, but that is popular, and offer it to the interested parties.
 Therefore it is probable that Data Holders will listen to the network, search for data that is frequently requested, and replicate it from other Data Holders to also store them, process and offer them to the Data Viewers.
-However, since such Data Holders are not bound by the smart contract to provide the service, there is a certain risk that these Data Holders may offer false data or temper the data, or even pretend to have the data that they don’t have.

 The interest of the Data Viewer is to get the data as affordable as possible, but also to be sure that the provided data is genuine.
 Therefore, the Data Viewer will also have an opportunity to initiate the litigation procedure in case that received data is not valid.
 If that happens, and it is proved that Data Viewer received the false data, the stake of the corresponding DH node is lost.